Muhammad0602/react-todo-app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Math-Magicians <a name="about-project"></a>
+# 📖 Todo-app-React <a name="about-project"></a>

-This is a simple website for math fans.
-You can do calculations as well as read math quotes.
+This is a simple website for helping you to play your day.
+You can add, remove, edit your daisly tasks.
+Also if you completed a task you can mark it as completed.

 ## 🛠 Built With <a name="built-with"></a>